The Verrazano School

 Guidelines for Acceptable Hours

-- Coordination of fundraising activities for non-profit organizations and services such as day care centers, retirement homes, animal hospitals, or nature parks will count as community service.
+- Coordination of fundraising activities for non-profit organizations and services such as nursing homes, schools, animal hospitals, or nature parks will count as community service.

 - In general, hours spent coaching youth sports will count as community service.